-Daly’s recent production and co-writing work include Pvris‘s single “Hallucinations”, which Billboard named the #1 alternative/rock song of 2019 (full EP to come), and K. Flay‘s album Every Where Is Some Where, including hit single “Blood in the Cut” (for which Daly received Grammy nominations for Best Rock Song and Best Engineered Album).
+In winter 2021, JT produced and co-wrote Benson Boone’s debut single “GHOST TOWN,” which has already accumulated over 350 million global streams.
+Billboard named Pvris‘s 2019 single “Hallucinations”, the #1 alternative/rock song of the year and K. Flay‘s album Every Where Is Some Where, including hit single “Blood in the Cut” (for which Daly received Grammy nominations for Best Rock Song and Best Engineered Album).
 His soundtrack work includes composing the original score for ESPN’s 2019 “30 For 30” film Chuck & Tito.

 Daly’s outside projects include official remixes for Imagine Dragons, Mutemath, Judah & The Lion, Switchfoot and Anberlin.
 His work has been featured in several commercials and trailers.